hakase-labs/squirrel3/README.md

 * exception handling
 * automatic memory management (CPU bursts free; mixed approach ref counting/GC)
 * both compiler and virtual machine fit together in about 7k lines of C++ code and add only around 100kb-150kb the executable size
-* optional 16bits characters strings
+* optional 16-bit character strings
-* powerful embedding api
+* powerful embedding api:
- * eg. function/classes can be defined by scripts or in C
+ * function/classes can be defined by scripts or in C
- * eg. objects can fully exist in the VM or be bound to native code
+ * objects can fully exist in the VM or be bound to native code
- * eg. classes created in C can be extended by scripts or vice-versa
+ * classes created in C can be extended by scripts or vice-versa
 * and more

 Squirrel is inspired by languages like Python, Javascript, and especially Lua (the API is very similar and the table code is based on the Lua one)